UWPX/UWPX-Push-Server/README.md

     },
     "xmpp": {
-        "bareJid": "The bare JID of the push XMPP client (e.g. 'pushServer@xmpp.example.com')", "password": "The password for the push XMPP client" }
+        "bareJid": "The bare JID of the push XMPP client (e.g. 'pushServer@xmpp.example.com')", "password": "The password for the push XMPP client", "port": 5222,
+		"host": "The hostname of the XMPP server."
+    }
 }
 ```